co1ncidence/co1ncidence.github.io/mysite/content/posts/my-workflow.md

   - **Alt + Shift + t** will begin recording my entire screen in 60fps
   - **Alt + Shift + r** manually select a region of my screen to record

+You can view the rest of my keybindings (such as those for my many menus) in my [sxhkd config](https://github.com/co1ncidence/dotless/blob/master/etc/sxhkd/sxhkdrc).

 ## Dmenu-Ception

 While normally just used for launching applications, `dmenu` can also be used to create custom menus that run whichever commands you want them to.
 Here is an example of a menu that I use as a password manager.
 I point it to a directory that contains my passwords and, to put it simply, `dmenu` will copy those passwords to my clipboard: